canonical/vanilla-framework/templates/docs/patterns/hero/index.md

 ## 75/25

-If you have a large amount of text content to place in the body of the hero, and/or a portrait-oriented image, you can use the
-75/25 layout.
-This places the image in a small column besides the hero text.
+If you have a large amount of text content to place in the body of the hero and/or a portrait-oriented image, you can use the 75/25 layout.
+This places the image in a small column beside the hero text.

 The <code>.row--75-25</code> class is used to maintain the 75/25 split on medium screens.
 If you find that the image is too tall on small screens, you can use <code>.u-hide--small</code> to hide the image on small screens.